harveshvaran/ftp82_laptop/WEEK3.md

   1. Whiteboard Java methods for the functionalities
   1. Create skeleton class for LeaveDetails, and empty methods for apply, list, approve/deny etc
 ### For the first task + story
-  1. One person to make mvn package succeed - add employee tests
   1. One person to add LeaveDetails class, and then its DAO/Mapper
   1. One Person to change cli
   1. One Person to add apply methods on Employee class
 ### Similarly for the other stories
+### Simultaneously work on adding unit tests
+  1. One person to make mvn package succeed - add employee tests
+  1. Others to add tests for Leave Details etc.

 # Reading material